 A glass roof in a vehicle can brighten an otherwise dark interior.
 It’s a welcome add-on in an age where high belt lines and thick pillars have made large expanses of side glass uncommon.

 Buyers seem to agree, with a sunroof or a moonroof becoming a common feature on most modern vehicles.
-These terms are often used interchangeably, but, technically, there are differences between the moonroof and the sunroof.
+The terms sunroof and moonroof are often used interchangeably, but, technically, there are differences between the moonroof and the sunroof.
 What are these differences and which option is best for you?
 We have the answers.

 The sunroof is probably the most common term for any opaque panel that lets light in through the roof.
 Yet the reality is that a sunroof doesn’t have to be a pane of glass at all.
 To be a sunroof it can either be a glass or metal panel that will tilt, partially retract, or fully open.
 If it’s a large tinted glass panel that can fully retract into the roof, it’s actually a moonroof.

 In the old days, sunroofs were small little slits of glass in the roof that were installed by the aftermarket and would have to be manually cranked open.
 Presently, not only is the glass area of sunroofs larger than ever, but there are multiple ways to enjoy them.
 Here’s a quick rundown on the different types of sunroofs: